CURRENT PROJECT

 The investor must prove that the required investment ($1,050,000 or $800,000 in a Targeted Employment Area) has been sustained throughout the two-year conditional residency period and remains “at risk.”
 This includes providing financial records, business documents, or other evidence showing the investment was maintained and not withdrawn. - Compliance with Physical Presence Requirements

 The investor must show they have not abandoned US residency.
-While there is no strict 183-consecutive-day rule, extended absences from the US (typically over six months) may raise concerns about residency intent unless justified, such as with a re-entry permit obtained from USCIS prior to departure.
+Although there is no strict 183-consecutive-day rule, extended absences from the US (typically over six months) may raise concerns about residency intent unless justified, such as with a reentry permit obtained from USCIS prior to departure.

-What are the reasons why a petition may be denied?
+Why may a petition be denied?
 Would the capital invested be returned?

 I-526 Petition Denial Reasons: An I-526 petition may be denied for the following reasons:

-The petition may be denied if the project does not meet EB-5 program requirements, such as lacking a valid I-956F approval for regional center projects, failing to qualify as an NCE, or not demonstrating the creation or preservation of 10 full-time jobs.
+The petition may be denied if the project does not meet EB-5 program requirements, for example, if it lacks a valid I-956F approval (in the case of regional center projects), fails to qualify as an NCE, or fails to demonstrate the creation or preservation of 10 full-time jobs.

 I-829 Petition Denial Reasons: An I-829 petition may be denied for the following reasons: